Richard-Gnitnub/track-builder-FastAPI/README.md

 ## END STATE:

-A FastAPI-based, modular, and maintainable track design engine that generates STL files for REA-standard bullhead rail track, including chairs and timbers, supported by a SQLite database for flexible data management.
+A FastAPI-based, modular, and maintainable track design engine that generates STL files for REA-standard bullhead rail track, including chairs and timbers, supported by an SQLModel-based SQLite database for flexible data management.
 The rail itself is intended to be added manually by the user after 3D printing.

 ## REFERENCE:
 https://github.com/Richard-Gnitnub/Templot5/blob/main/dxf_unit.pas